 You've done your favourite workouts regularly for years, and think you're in pretty good shape.
-But when a less athletic friend suggests you go skating along the east coast, you're shocked that you can't keep up.
+But when a less athletic friend suggests you go skating along East Coast, you're shocked that you can't keep up.

 By incorporating different styles of training into your workout routine - eg mixing bootcamps with some weight-based personal training in the gym and endurance activities such as running, you are setting yourself up to be an excellent all-rounder: